RickdeJager/TrackmaniaFuzzer/README.md

 ```
 sudo apt-get install -y build-essential python3-dev automake cmake git flex bison libglib2.0-dev libpixman-1-dev python3-setuptools cargo libgtk-3-dev ninja-build
 ```
 2. You need to be able to build `nautilus`, which requires nightly rust.
-The latest version doesn't seem fully compatible with LibAFL at time of writing (?).
+The latest version doesn't seem fully compatible with LibAFL at the time of writing (?).
 I used version 1.65.0-nightly, which you can install using rustup:
 ```
 rustup install nightly-2022-08-16
 rustup default nightly-2022-08-16